snord883/reinforcement-learning-specialization/Reinforcement_Learning_(textbook)/Chapter 12/README.md

 ## **True Online TD(λ)**
 ![alt_text](../images/triangle.JPG 'image')
 - One row of this triangle is produced on each time step.
 It turns out that the weight vectors on the diagonal, the wtt, are the only ones really needed.
 The first, w00, is the initial weight vector of the episode, the last, wTT , is the final weight vector, and each weight vector along the way, wtt, plays a role in bootstrapping in the n-step returns of the updates.
 In the final algorithm the diagonal weight vectors are renamed without a superscript, wt .= wtt.
 The strategy then is to find a compact, efficient way of computing each wtt from the one before.
-If this is done, for the linear case in which ˆv(s,w) = w>x(s), then we arrive at the true online TD(") algorithm:
+If this is done, for the linear case in which ˆv(s,w) = w>x(s), then we arrive at the true online TD(λ) algorithm:
 ![alt_text](../images/online-td.JPG 'image')

 ## ***Dutch Traces in Monte Carlo Learning**